Timeline of the Syrian civil war (2020): April

 On 27 April, the Syrian Network for Human Rights (SNHR) reported that the Syrian government continued to commit multiple human rights violations in March and April, the same months seeing the rapid spread of the COVID-19 pandemic, with 44 civilians including six children killed, and its forces arrested 156 people, and committed at least four attacks on vital civilian facilities, including two schools.
 The Syrian military blamed Israel for launching a missile attack on a military airfield close to Damascus.
 As a result of the attack, at least three civilian casualties were reported, leaving four more wounded, according to Al Jazeera.
 However, SANA added that the Syrian military was able to intercept the missiles, which they believe were fired from Lebanese airspace.

 On 28 April, a bombing in Afrin killed 40 people, including 11 children.
 No group claimed responsibility.
 Turkey blamed the YPG for the attack.
 According to the head of SOHR, at least six pro-Turkish Syrian fighters were among those killed in the blast with a possibility of increase in the death toll.
 At least 47 people were reported injured.
 According to the governor of the neighbouring Hatay province, across the Turkish border, the explosion was believed to have been caused by the rigging of a fuel tanker with hand grenades.
 Many people, alongside those who got trapped in their cars were burnt to death as a result of the blast, Syrian activists disclosed.

-In April, it was reported that the Crown Prince of Abu Dhabi, Mohammed bin Zayed had been attempting to persuade the Syrian President Bashar al-Assad to break a ceasefire with Turkish-backed rebels in Idlib province.
+In April, it was alleged that the Crown Prince of Abu Dhabi, Mohammed bin Zayed had been attempting to persuade the Syrian President Bashar al-Assad to break a ceasefire with Turkish-backed rebels in Idlib province.
 Mohammed bin Zayed allegedly offered Assad $3 billion in cash to push the offensive.